 Go to Skiathos Island

-Skiathos Greece turqoise Lalaria beach
+Skiathos Greece turqoise Lalaria beach.

-Skiathos, Lalaria beach, by Travel.gr
+Lalaria beach, by Travel.gr

 Skiathos is the most cosmopolitan island in the Sporades group, and the one closest to Pelion Mountain and Volos Port (1 hour by ferry).
 It is a very green island, ideal for nature and Greek culture lovers, and dancing till morning at beach parties and clubs that thrive on the island!

-Skiathos Greece beautiful town with toled roofs
+Skiathos Greece beautiful town with toled roofs.

 Where Best to Stay in Skiathos: La Luna Hotel, 90 m from golden sand Troulos Beach!

-Wander Magnificent Pelion Mount
+Wander Magnificent Pelion Greece

-What to do in Pelion Greece, over view of Milina village
+What to do in Pelion Greece, over view of Milina village.

 Milina village in Pelion

-What best to do in Pelion Greece, Milina charming port
+What best to do in Pelion Greece, Milina charming port.

 South Pelion